×

 If you have found yourself reading this article, we want to acknowledge that you might be set to attend a funeral, which can sometimes be an emotionally challenging time.
 We hope that this article can help to ease your mind a little, and reassure you that we are here to offer support.

-This guide explores traditional and modern aspects of funeral etiquette in the UK, informing you about how to navigate them comfortably.
+This guide explores traditional and modern aspects of funeral etiquette in the UK, offering a practical funeral etiquette guide to help you understand common funeral rules families follow, as well as how customs may vary.

 What is etiquette?